HADES-01/Design-Patterns/README.md

         2. Ususally focuses on creating algorithms and establishing communication mechanism between different objects.
         3. Command, Iterator, Mediator, Observer, Visitor, etc are examples of *Behavioral Patterns*.
 3. [Builder Pattern](Builder/Builder.cpp)
+   - Builder Pattern is a type of Piecewise Creational Patterns.
+   - Builder Pattern can have fluent builders that allow users to chain the build commands together like `builder.do_this().do_that()`.